Designing quantum chemistry algorithms with just-in-time compilation: A short formulation of Rys quadrature

 is used to screen the significant shell quartets, i.e. all integrals within an insignificant shell quartet are considered negligible and not evaluated.
 The cost of generating the significant shell quartet is almost negligible, even for the low-angular-momentum integrals.
 Other screening techniques can be combined with the algorithms.
 They will be discussed in section \ref{sec:future}.

 In the direct self-consistent field (SCF) algorithm, the integrals are further screened by the density matrix

 and

 where $\Delta D$, $\Delta J$, and $\Delta K$ are the changes of density matrix, Coulomb potential, and exchange potential between two steps of SCF iterations (i.e. incremental SCF), respectively.
-Since $\Delta D$ is getting smaller along the SCF iterations, the screening is more effective.
+Since $\Delta D$ decreases along the SCF iterations, the screening is more effective.
 In practice, the density matrix screening is performed at shell pair level, which is similar to Eq. \eqref{eq:schwartz}.